Let’s make a Halter Dress! Fashion is cyclical and the ’70s are back.

 My dress fabric was directional, meaning it has a print orientation and distinct graphics.
 Fortunately, it is subtle, so the mistakes I made will not be as noticeable.

 Depending on the style of your piece, you may need to pay special attention to the bodice, the center front, or the hemline, etc., to match up your print design.

 Here are some matching techniques to consider if you choose a stripe or pattern fabric.

 I hope you are inspired to make a halter dress or blouse this summer.
 If you do, please let me know in the comment box below.
 I always enjoy seeing what you create!

 Remember even though you have selected a pattern, you can adjust it to your preferences!

 I left off the buttonholes that the pattern suggested.
-I hate making buttonholes. 😂 Instead I added a slit where the drawstring can feed through.
+I do not enjoy making buttonholes. 😂 Instead I added a slit where the drawstring can feed through.

 First, I decided how long I wanted the opening, then I cut a straight slit in the middle of the panel.
 I also cut a small piece of fabric for the facing and lined up the opening Vs.

 With the right sides of the fabric together I stitched down and around the opening, then turned it to the right side.
-Wa-La.
-Then keep following the pattern instructions.
+I then kept following the pattern instructions.